Articles on Business Matters:

 My name is Rosalind Gardner, and I earn 100% of my income from the 'Net.
 Between January 1998 and June 2003, I did business online by promoting ONLY affiliate programs.

-$30,000 to 50,000 US dollars EACH and EVERY month.
+When I quit my day job in 2000, my sites were raking in $30,000 to 50,000 US dollars EACH and EVERY month.
 In 2002, I earned a whopping $436,797, ($657,801 CDN) affiliating with Internet merchants and selling their products.

 Now, in 2007 I earn much more than that as an affiliate!